rparana/rparana/README.md

 - 👨‍💻 I'm Tech Lead and Full Stack developer;

-- 🔭 I’m currently working on NodeJs and VUE.js;
+- 🔭 I’m currently working on NodeJs with typescript and VUE.js;

-- 🌱 I’m currently learning Clean Architecture and TDD improvment;
+- 🌱 I’m currently coding with Clean Architecture and TDD;

 - 💬 Ask me about anything, I am happy to help;